Bohorok River

-The Bohorok River is a river of the Langkat Regency in North Sumatra Province, Indonesia, about 1400 km northwest of the capital Jakarta.
+The Bohorok River is a river of the Langkat Regency in North Sumatra province, Indonesia, about 1,400 km northwest of the capital Jakarta.
 It is a tributary of Wampu River.

 Events

-In October 2003, a large-scale flash flood killed 242 persons.
+In October 2003, a large-scale flash flood in the Bohorok killed 242 persons.

 Geography

 The river flows in the northern area of Sumatra with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 23 °C. The warmest month is February, when the average temperature is around 24 °C, and the coldest is December, at 22 °C. The average annual rainfall is 2918 mm.
 The wettest month is December, with an average of 352 mm rainfall, and the driest is June, with 125 mm rainfall.